Shana Brost, County Auditor 745-3292

 Mill levies are calculated for all taxing districts (such as cities, school districts, townships, fire districts, water resource boards, and park districts).
 At the appropriate time, as determined by law, the auditor's office disburses tax money collected for these political subdivisions.
 The auditor maintains records of county-owned property, obtained through tax proceedings and legal land descriptions for taxation purposes.

 What Happens When Taxes Are Paid?
 The county depends on receiving the estimated tax revenue in order to pay for all of the services in the budget.
 However, sometimes people don't or can't pay their taxes.
 If the taxes aren't fully paid by October 15, they are considered delinquent.
-If they aren't paid for five years, the auditor serves a foreclosure notice and the county becomes owner of the property.
+If they aren't paid for three years, the auditor serves a foreclosure notice and the county becomes owner of the property.
 The auditor prepares tax deeds on all land foreclosures and conducts a sale of property on the third Tuesday in November.
 Private sales of foreclosed property are held throughout the year.
 The auditor conducts a tax certificate sale on the second Tuesday in December.

 * Maintains an inventory of fixed assets